Table of contents

 Government Agencies | Purchases made by federal, state, and local governments are tax-exempt. |

-To apply for a Connecticut state tax exempt form, organizations must complete the required application available on the Connecticut Department of Revenue Services website.
-Documentation proving nonprofit status, such as IRS determination letters, is typically required.
+To apply for a Connecticut state tax exempt form, eligible organizations or individuals must complete the appropriate certificate, such as Form CERT-119 (for resale) or Form CERT-112 (for exempt organizations), available on the Connecticut Department of Revenue Services website.

 Exemptions include unprepared food, prescription medications, certain medical equipment, residential heating fuel, and clothing or footwear under $50.
 Specific exemptions also apply to agricultural and manufacturing-related purchases.

-Organizations must submit Form REG-1, along with supporting documentation like proof of nonprofit status, to the Connecticut Department of Revenue Services.
+Organizations must submit Form REG-1, along with supporting documentation like proof of nonprofit status, to the Connecticut Department of Revenue Services website.
 Once approved, a certificate is issued for tax-exempt purchases related to the organization’s mission.

 Clothing and footwear priced under $50 are are exempt from sales tax during the Sales Tax Free Week in Connecticut.
 During this week only items above this threshold are taxed at the standard 6.35% rate unless classified as luxury items, which may incur a higher rate.